 Vessels sailing in US waters must comply with the US maritime regulations on ballast water discharge and exchange, essentially as the US is not a signatory of the Ballast Water Management (BWM) Convention.

-Ballast water has been an integral component of the ship’s stability.
-It reduces stress on the hull, balances off for the weight loss due to consumption of water and fuel, provides better maneuverability with sufficient vessel draft, including ship propeller immersion, and also helps in improving living conditions of the crew aboard by reducing vibrations and uncontrolled vessel’s movements.
+Ballast water reduces stress on the hull, balances off for the weight loss due to consumption of water and fuel, provides better maneuverability with sufficient vessel draft, including ship propeller immersion,

 The International Maritime Organization (IMO) has developed many international conventions to protect the safety of the crew, cargo, and the environment.
 Nonetheless, maritime accidents still happen resulting in losses of lives, property, and damage to the marine environment.